AntoBrandi/Arduino-Bot/README.md

 <!-- GETTING STARTED -->
 ## Getting Started

-Once it's printed and assembled according and connected, there are few configuration to be made in both Ubuntu 18.04 side and Arduino UNO.
+Once it's printed and assembled according and connected, there are few configuration to be made both in Ubuntu and in the Arduino UNO.

 ### Prerequisites